UbiquitousLanguage/WorkshopEventSourcing/README.md

 The solution is using C# 7.1 features so if you are using Visual Studio - ensure you have VS 2017.
 Rider supports the latest C# by default or will ask you if you want to enable it.

-Note that Docker Compose is _not_ included to Docker, so you need to [download and install](https://docs.docker.com/compose/install/) it.
+Note that Docker Compose might _not_ included to your version of Docker, so you need to [download and install](https://docs.docker.com/compose/install/) it.
 [Docker](https://docs.docker.com/install/) is a pre-requisite for Docker Compose.

 > In case you are unable to use Docker Compose, please download the following products:
 >- [EventStore](https://eventstore.org/downloads/)